umarlhepk/End-to-End-Kubernetes-Three-Tier-DevSecOps-Project/README.md

 - **Three-Tier Architecture**:
   - **Frontend Tier**: Managed as pods with Kubernetes Service for load balancing.
-  - **Backend Tier**: Interacts with the database, designed for scalability.
+  - **Backend Tier**: Interacts with the database and is designed for scalability.
   - **Database Tier**: Uses Persistent Volumes (PVs) for secure and persistent data storage.

 - **Infrastructure as Code (IaC)**: